 Fuel for these stoves were kept in an old farm dovecote/shed between the school and school house.
-The girls’ outside toilets were scheduled for rebuilding in 1967.
-No school meals were provided and the school had no telephone.
+The girls’ outside toilets were scheduled for moving into the main building in 1967 (See plans below).
+No school meals were provided at that time and the school had no telephone.

 In 1966, the School Managers were, Chairman – Revd Basil Turner, Mr Jerry Hollowell, Mr Chambers, Mr Len Reed, Mr Charles Atkins and Miss May Collins.

-Pamela Darvill was the only teacher but the school also employed a caretaker, who at the time was Mrs Nellie Compton from St Mary’s Hill, but Mrs Margaret Pridmore took over the following year.
+Pamela Darvill was the head teacher but the school also employed a caretaker, who at the time was Mrs Nellie Compton from St Mary’s Hill, but Mrs Margaret Pridmore took over the following year.
+Mrs Davies was taken on as an assistant teacher at a later date.
 Children in school at that time amounted to eighteen.

-A Mayday celebration was held every year and this included a parade of the Mayday Queen and her attendants and all the school children and parents down Main Street and back to the school, where activities such as country dancing and maypole dancing would take place.
-(Photographs can be seen in the gallery on this site).
+A May Day celebration was held every year and this included a parade of the May Queen and her attendants and all the school children and parents down Main Street and back to the school, where activities such as country dancing and maypole dancing would take place.
+(May Day Celebrations)